IHTSDO/MLDS/src/main/documentation/Build-deploy.md

 	apt-get install mlds

-Note: when installing manually, you will need to configure a Postgres database.
+Note: when installing manually, you will need to configure a MySQL database.
 By default, the db name is mlds, connecting via a user named mlds.

 The application provides default configuration values in [config.properties](../deb/config.properties).
 Comments inline.